 By the end of the lesson, students will be able to:

 - Identify challenges and describe their feelings when overcoming them

 - Use helpful strategies for overcoming fears and challenges both about the past and present

 - Apply positive thinking to real-life situations, including in the workplace

 How will this lesson help build students’ confidence in tackling challenges?

 Students will explore the emotions they feel when faced with challenges in their lives and how these feelings change once a solution is found, in order to recognise the positive impact this can have on building confidence.
 They will also discuss how the mindset they approach problems with can affect how successful their responses are.
 The activity explores facing challenges in a work setting and encourages students to share ideas for overcoming their fears.

 How can positive thinking increase self-esteem?

-The Meeting challenges with confidence interactive worksheet introduces some of the themes from the full lesson plan and will help students understand how facing challenges can prepare them for their future.
-The worksheet can be printed or completed digitally, so can be used flexibly to strengthen your students’ self confidence.
+The Meeting Challenges with Confidence interactive worksheet introduces some of the themes from the full lesson plan and will help students understand how facing challenges can prepare them for their future.
+The worksheet can be printed or completed digitally, so it can be used flexibly to strengthen your students’ self-confidence.
 You might choose to assign it:

 - For independent study